Washington Redskins’ WR DeSean Jackson Discussed His Pending Free Agency As Team Pushes For Playoff Berth

 All the Philadelphia Eagles were missing this season was a No. 1 receiver that has the speed to take the top off of opposing defenses.
 DeSean Jackson can fill in nicely.
 But there is some other business at hand.

 Jackson can control his fate with a strong showing for the Washington Redskins on Sunday.
-By being one of the major cogs in a Redskins playoff berth, Jackson can enhance his market tremendously.
+By being one of the major cogs in a Redskins’ playoff berth Jackson can enhance his market tremendously.
 Obviously he will have to avoid a major injury, but injuries are hard to control in the NFL.

 Making the NFL playoffs should be DeSean Jackson’s top priority.
 After the Washington Redskins’ season is officially over with, he can then focus on NFL free agency.